maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 as no server was available.

 We have decided to default to `9.9.9.9` (aka "Quad9") is nothing else is available.
-In future we might replace this by just running a recursive DNS resolver on the device itself.
+In the future we might replace this by just running a recursive DNS resolver on the device itself.
 See `this commit on libicd-network-ipv4
 <https://github.com/maemo-leste/libicd-network-ipv4/commit/49afd837bf5a7764c0cc59854aad2b01175088a4>`_
 for some more information. **We also very much welcome feedback** regarding